-Most people don’t say anything at all – positive or negative.
+Most people don’t say anything at all – positive or negative – about homeschooling.
 I do know people who have faced a barrage of negative feedback about their decision to homeschool their kids, though.

-If faced with it, how can you handle negativity about homeschooling?
+If faced with negativity, how can you handle negativity about homeschooling?

 Handling Negativity About Homeschooling

 This is YOUR Decision

 First and foremost, remember that this decision is yours.
 You have to do what is best for YOUR family.

 No one else is responsible for raising your children so no one – except your spouse – should have a say in your academic decisions.

 Now, I know that most people who voice concerns aren’t doing so to be mean.
 I believe that most of them are just uninformed or base their opinions on stereotypes not on actual people they know.

 So take their questions and concerns with a grain of salt.
 Thank them for their concern, and remember why you decided to embark on this journey in the first place.

 Why Did You Start This Journey?